DmXocean2000/Bakugo/README.md

 > ⚠️ **Spoiler Disclaimer:**
 > Some commands (like `analysis.js` or `herotrivia.js`) may include spoilers from **My Hero Academia** up to the anime's current season (as of 2024).
 > While spoilers are marked using Discord's spoiler tag system, **use at your own risk**.
-> If you spoil something for yourself, that’s on you — and Bakugo is NOT going to be sorry. 💥
+> If you spoil something for yourself, that’s on you — Bakugo is NOT going to be sorry. 💥

 ## 🚀 Features